WordPress or Shopify: which platform is better for building your ecommerce store?

 As a top-level suggestion, Shopify is a great choice if you’re looking for a simple ecommerce platform that can create your site in just a few minutes.
 If you’re an ecommerce beginner, you’ll love the simplicity of this platform.

+For those looking for a more flexible ecommerce platform that allows for a more dynamic design, then WooCommerce might be your choice.
 It’s a subjective choice and there is no clear answer on what platform is best for you.
 Do as much research as you can and don’t be afraid to change it up if the platform you use isn’t right for you.